top of page

 5. Self-Care: Protecting Your Well-Being

 Conflict management can be emotionally taxing.
-Prioritizing self-care ensures that you remain an effective advocate.
+Prioritising self-care ensures that you remain an effective advocate.

 🌱 Set Boundaries - Protect your time and mental energy. 🌱 Seek Peer Support - Engage in supervision or mentorship. 🌱 Practice Mindfulness - Manage stress through meditation or exercise.